awsdocs/amazon-s3-userguide/doc_source/delete-objects.md

 # Deleting a single object<a name="delete-objects"></a>

 You can use the Amazon S3 console or the DELETE API to delete a single existing object from an S3 bucket\.
+For more information about deleting objects in Amazon S3, see [Deleting Amazon S3 objects](DeletingObjects.md)\.

 Because all objects in your S3 bucket incur storage costs, you should delete objects that you no longer need\.
 For example, if you are collecting log files, it's a good idea to delete them when they're no longer needed\.
 You can set up a lifecycle rule to automatically delete objects such as log files\.
 For more information, see [Setting lifecycle configuration on a bucket](how-to-set-lifecycle-configuration-intro.md)\.